dankamongmen/dankdryer/README.md

 The project is built with GNU Make.
 Running `make` in the toplevel will attempt to build firmware and STLs.

+A network configuration file must be created and populated at `esp32-s3/dankdryer/dryer-network.h`.

 ## Firmware
 * `arduino-cli` with `esp32:esp32:esp32s3` board support
 * Rob Tillaart's [HX711](https://github.com/RobTillaart/HX711) 0.5.0+